Struggling to Breathe: Tips for Managing Dyspnea

 How can dyspnea be treated?

 Treatment of dyspnea is usually directed toward the treatment of the underlying disease.
 For example, if fluid is collecting in the lung, the fluid may need to be drained to lessen the dyspnea.
 Chemotherapy or radiation therapy may shrink a tumor to lessen the dyspnea.
 If dyspnea is being caused by an infection, antibiotics may be needed.
+If a blood clot is found in the lung, blood thinners are used as treatment.

 Your doctor may treat dyspnea with medication.
 The type of medication will depend to some extent on the cause.
 Here are some options for that: